 Group continues evaluation of new promising NN-based video coding technologies, answering questions and addressing suggestions from JVET members made during presentation of NN-based technologies at JVET-AB meeting.

 NNVC common SW base (NNVC) and training scripts are highly encouraged to be used by all EE1 proponents.
 All proponents were asked to report results relatively to the AhG11 anchor NNVC-3.0 [1] and use up-to-date version of results reporting template recommended by AhG 11.
 It was the case for all EE1 test except test on end-to-end AI picture coding (which was tested using very different test conditions).
+Some proponents still don’t report MS-SSIM metric, even support for it was added long time ago.

 During this round of Exploration Experiment tests were massively cross-checked, which indicates that more and more JVET members become familiar with testing and training NN-based video coding technologies.
 Massive cross-check was performed for both model training and for inference (coding).